 For accuracy, you need to think of the range of the function.
-For example, the sine range is [-1, +1].
-This means that by using 8.8 fixeds for the lut, I am actually wasting 6 bits that I could have used for a higher accuracy.
-I supposed I should switch to .14 fixed; maybe I will some day, but for now 8.8 is still good enough.
+As said, the sine range is [-1, +1] and using 8.8 fixeds would waste 6 bits that could have been used for more significant bits.
 For a division LUT like the one I'm using for the first mode 7 chapter, I need 1/1 up to 1/160, which would not work well with .8 fixeds, so I'm using .16 fixeds there, which may still not be enough, but more might give overflow problems.

 The second issue, resolution, is tied to how many entries you have.
-Even if you have all the accuracy in the world, it would do you much good if they're spread out too thin.
+Even if you have all the accuracy in the world, it wouldn't do you much good if they're spread out too thin.
 It's similar to screen resolutions: even with 32bit color, things will look mighty hideous if you only have a 17 inch monitor with a 320×240 resolution.
 On the other hand, an overly high resolution doesn't help you if the accuracy isn't there to support it.
 Most LUT-worthy functions will be smooth curves and for any given accuracy, you will reach a point where increasing resolution will only add identical values to the lut, which would be a waste of space.
 And remember, if you really need to you can always do an interpolation if necessary.

-The first few values of my 512, 8.8 fixeds sine-lut, for example, read "0x0000, 0x0003, 0x0006, 0x0009".
-That is where the derivative is maximal, so these are the largest differences between neighbours you will find.
+The first few values of my 512, 8.8 fixeds sine-lut, for example, read "0x0000, 0x0003, 0x0006, 0x0009" That is where the derivative is maximal, so these are the largest differences between neighbours you will find.
 If I were to increase the resolution fourfold, the differences would be in the final bit; going any further would be useless unless I increased the accuracy as well.